When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 They had no idea that this was even taking place.

-So all they saw, and there was a video that they were able to see, all they saw is a very agitated father that was very upset because his daughter ran away from home.
+All they saw is a very agitated father that was very upset because his daughter ran away from home.

 Yeah, and they're probably thinking, now let's pursue this.

-The jurors are probably thinking, well, listen, you know, I would be super mad if my son or daughter took off and worried me to death and then showed up with a girlfriend or the boyfriend in school.
+The jurors are probably thinking, well, listen, you know, I would be super mad if my son or daughter took off and worried me to death and then showed up with the girlfriend or the boyfriend in school.

 I would want to go over there and choke him myself.